Van Nuys Branch

 Van Nuys Branch covers two branch library buildings of the Los Angeles Public Library, both located in Van Nuys, central San Fernando Valley, Los Angeles, California.

-"Old" Van Nuys Branch of 1926
+"Old" branch

 The original or "Old" Van Nuys Branch library was built in 1926 based on a Spanish Colonial Revival style design by architects Allen & Allen.
 In 37 years of operation, the circulation grew from 27,000 to more than 350,000 volumes annually.
 The old branch was closed in 1964, and replaced with a new branch in the Van Nuys Civic Center on the other side of Van Nuys Boulevard.